• Skip to primary navigation

 6. Transfer Beef to Egg Roll Wrapper

 Transfer some beef onto an egg roll wrapper and get ready to fold.
-Our kids had no issues making and handling the Sambusas with the jalapeño in them, but you may choose to make those separate from your child's dish.
+The kids had no issues making and handling the Sambusas with the jalapeño in them, but you may choose to make those separate from your child's dish.

 7. Moisten Egg Roll Wrapper Edges with Water